Florida officials pledge multiple probes into condo collapse

 “Some are feeling more hopeful, some less hopeful, because we do not have definitive answers.
 We give them the facts.
 We take them to the site," she said.
 "They have seen the operation.
 They understand now how it works, and they are preparing themselves for news, one way or the other.”

-Rescuers are using bucket brigades and heavy machinery as they work atop a precarious mound of pulverized concrete, twisted steel and the remnants of dozens of households.
-The efforts include firefighters, sniffer dogs and search experts using radar and sonar devices.
+“Our mom Judy was the glue that kept our family together.
+All of the family mementos, photos, clothing and heirlooms our father and mother have collected over the past 65 years were lost in a matter of seconds,” Spiegel wrote in a message about setting up a fund for charities on behalf of her mother.
+“As we continue to search for meaning in this catastrophe, we must also look to the future and rebuild.”

-The building collapsed just days before a deadline for condo owners to start making steep payments toward more than $9 million in repairs that had been recommended nearly three years earlier, in a report that warned of “major structural damage.”
+In a text message exchange with The Associated Press, she added, “Please keep praying for a miracle.”

-Associated Press writers Bobby Caina Calvan in Tallahassee, Florida, and Freida Frisaro in Fort Lauderdale, Florida, contributed to this report.
+Associated Press writers Kelli Kennedy in Miami, Bobby Caina Calvan in Tallahassee, Florida, and Freida Frisaro in Fort Lauderdale, Florida, contributed to this report.

 Credit: Gerald Herbert